Main content | back to top

 Fostering and supporting Aboriginal businesses remains a focus for Shell.
 Since 2005, we have invested more than $1.7 billion with Aboriginal contractors providing a range of services.

-When we extract oil from the oil sands, the leftover water, coarse sand, silt and clay particles, and some residual oil is generally known as “‘tailings’.” is left behind.
-We carefully manage this mixture, known as tailings.
+Extracting bitumen from the oil sands produces a mix of leftover water, coarse sand, silt and clay particles, and some residual bitumen, known as tailings.
 Tailings are integral to our operation; capturing them in storage ponds enables water recycling and reduces the amount of river water required in the production process.
 Some 80% of the water used in Shell’s oil sands mining operations is recycled from the tailings facilities at our mines.

 Over time, the goal is to dry the tailings so that the solids become part of the foundation for the future reclaimed landscape once mining is complete.